Dr. Kristina Bross

 Kristina Bross is a member of Purdue’s Teaching Academy and is enrolled in the Book of Great Teachers.
 She is a recipient of the Charles B. Murphy Outstanding Undergraduate Teaching Award, received a Center for Undergraduate Instructional Excellence (CUIE) fellowship and was a Service-Learning Faculty fellow.
 She has edited a collection of essays by Purdue undergraduates that presents their archival research into Purdue’s history: Little Else Than a Memory: Purdue Students Search for the Class of 1904 (Purdue Univ.
 Press for the Honors College), and recently her students documented their research into Purdue’s past through the blog “More than a Memory.”

 She has taught honors courses through the Lilly Retention Initiative Grant, for the University Honors Program and through the Honors College.
 She served on the year-long task force to create the Honors College, and has been a member of the Honors College Faculty Governance Committee since its inception.

-Outside of Honors, Bross is associate professor of English, specializing in early American studies.
+Outside of Honors, Bross is professor of English, specializing in early American studies.
 She is the author of Dry Bones and Indian Sermons: Praying Indians in Colonial America (Cornell Univ.
-Press, 2004) and co-editor of Early Native Literacies in New England: A Documentary and Critical Anthology (Univ. of Massachusetts Press, 2008), and a book forthcoming from Oxford University Press on the ways Early Modern writers imagined the world.
-She is the immediate past president of the Society of Early Americanists and was a Fulbright Fellow in 2007 at the Johannes Gutenberg University in Mainz, Germany.
+Press, 2004), Future History; Global Fantasies in Seventeenth-Century British and American Literature, and has co-edited two collections: Of Early Native Literacies in New England: A Documentary and Critical Anthology (Univ. of Massachusetts Press, 2008) and A History of American Puritan Literature (Cambridge Univ.
+Press, 2020).
+She is a past president of the Society of Early Americanists and was a Fulbright Fellow in 2007 at the Johannes Gutenberg University in Mainz, Germany.